mcustiel/php-simple-request/README.md

 ```

 The previous behaviour throws an exception when it finds an error in the validation.
 There is an alternative behaviour in which you can obtain a list of validation errors, one for each invalid field.
-To activate this alternative behaviour, you have to specify the parser in the call to `RequestBuilder::parseRequest` like this:
+To activate this alternative behavior, you have to specify it in the call to `RequestBuilder::parseRequest` like this:

 ```php
 use Mcustiel\SimpleRequest\RequestBuilder;